aliigholami/mars-rover-transmitter/README.md

-# this is a exercise to understand how slice method works
+# this is an exercise to understand how slice method works